 - Europe's Rivers - Special ERP Issue (1.19 MB)

-A European Riverprize will be awarded annually starting in 2013 to reward best practice river basin management from the Urals to the Atlantic.
-The award will be launched in a partnership between the ICPDR and the International River Foundation (IRF).
-It will be open to all organisations engaged in the sustainable management of Europe’s river basins.
+The IRF European Riverprize is awarded annually since 2013 to reward best practice river basin management from the Urals to the Atlantic.
+The award was launched in a partnership between the ICPDR, the Coca-Cola Compay, the International River Foundation (IRF) and the European Center for River Restoration.